-Since the onset of the pandemic, many countries have seen a devastating uptick in reported hate crimes against Asians, a surge researchers say is a direct result of former Twitter influencer Donald Trump's inflammatory language.
+Since the onset of the pandemic, the United States has seen a devastating uptick in reported hate crimes against Asian Americans, a surge researchers say is a direct result of former Twitter influencer Donald Trump's inflammatory language.
 Trump frequently referred to the coronavirus "the Chinese Virus" and "the Kung Flu", even though — under his leadership — the U.S. rapidly reached a death rate over 100 times greater than China's.

 According to a March 2021 study from the American Journal of Public Health, hate crimes and anti-Asian hashtags started increasing a week after Trump first used the words "Chinese Virus" in a tweet on March 16, 2020.
 "We often see that online conversations that contain messages of hate don't stay online," Dr. John Brownstein, one of the study's authors, told ABC News.
 "Oftentimes, the conversations that take place on social media results in real world consequences."

 But Trump wasn't the first American to blame a disease on a country or community.
-As University of California-Riverside political science professor Kim Yi Dionne told TIME, we have a history of politicising disease and using it as an excuse for racism, xenophobia, and anti-immigration legislation.
+As University of California-Riverside political science professor Kim Yi Dionne told TIME, America has a history of politicizing disease and using it as an excuse for racism, xenophobia, and anti-immigration legislation.

 "Chinese immigrants to California were treated as medical scapegoats for years, and their exclusion based on disease threat was actually codified in the 1882 Exclusion Act," said Dionne.
 As TIME reported, the Exclusion Act was the first federal law to distinguish "illegal" immigrants, and it was a result of stereotypes that Chinese immigrants were more likely to carry diseases that were actually just as common in other Asian and European countries — like cholera, which was sometimes even called "Asiatic cholera."